 Yes!
 Students come to HDS from a variety of spiritual and religious backgrounds, including non-religious backgrounds.
 We have a number of students that are not affiliated with a religious tradition.
 What all HDS students share in common is a willingness to explore the complexities of religious thought and life through academic curiosity and practical engagement.

 MTS and MDiv students may take advantage of the opportunity to pursue degree programs concurrently in a number of schools of the University.
-HDS students have earned dual degrees from the Harvard Business School, Harvard Kennedy School, Harvard Law School, Harvard T.H.
-Chan School of Public Health, and Tufts University Fletcher School of Law and Diplomacy.
+HDS students have earned dual degrees from the Harvard Business School, Harvard Kennedy School, Harvard Law School, and Tufts University Fletcher School of Law and Diplomacy.
 View more details

 HDS offers both merit- and need-based grants for students enrolling in the MDiv or MTS programs.
 Approximately 90% of students receive some form of financial aid, the vast majority of which is need-based grant aid.
 HDS has a small pool of merit aid that is awarded based on the overall strength of the application.
 Merit award decisions are made by the admissions committee at the point of admission and are final.